sagold/json-schema-benchmark/draft4/reports/revalidator.md

 |test failed|reason
 |-----------|------
-`additionalItems as schema, additional items do not match schema`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
-`array of items with no additionalItems, additional items are not permitted`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`additionalItems as schema, additional items do not match schema`|Expected result: `false` but validator returned: `true` `array of items with no additionalItems, additional items are not permitted`|Expected result: `false` but validator returned: `true`
-`additionalItems should not look in applicators, invalid case, items defined in allOf are not examined`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`additionalItems should not look in applicators, invalid case, items defined in allOf are not examined`|Expected result: `false` but validator returned: `true`
 `additionalProperties being false does not allow other properties, ignores arrays`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
 `additionalProperties being false does not allow other properties, ignores strings`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
 `additionalProperties allows a schema which should validate, an additional valid property is valid`|Expected result: `true` but validator returned: `"Cannot read properties of undefined (reading 'format')"`. **This excludes this validator from performance tests**